alanwafer/GettingAndCleaning/codebook.md

 # Code Book

-This code book summarizes the resulting data fields in `tidy.txt`.
+This code book summarizes the resulting data fields in `tidydata.txt`.

 ## Source Data
 A full description of the data used in this project can be found at [The UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)